vivin/gradle-semantic-build-versioning/README.md

 This option allows you to specify how pre-release versions should be generated and bumped.
 It has the following sub-options:

- - <a id="prerelease.startingversion" />`startingVersion`: This is required and describes the starting pre-release version of a new pre-release.
+ - <a id="prerelease.startingversion" />`startingVersion`: This option is required and describes the starting pre-release version of a new pre-release.
 This value will be used if [`newPreRelease`](#newprerelease) is invoked (either explicitly or via [Automatic bumping based on commit messages](#automatic-bumping-based-on-commit-messages)).

    **Example:** Starting version for a pre-release version should be `alpha.0`
    ```gradle